joshfisidi/pijin/README.md

    Create an account with your valid US phone number.

 2. **Create or Join a Chat:**
-   - Start a new “Coop” (group chat) by inviting friends.
+   - Start a new "Coop" (group chat) by inviting friends.
    - Join channels for your street, neighborhood, or across the city.

 3. **Send a Pijin:**